(photo from left: Estero, Don’t Panic, Papa Smurf, Soft Walker, Turbo, Unknown)

 Other recommended reads

-Wild: From Lost to Found on the Pacific Crest Trail by Cheryl Strayed (story about a solo female journey on the PCT, highly recommended)
+Wild: From Lost to Found on the Pacific Crest Trail by Cheryl Strayed (a story about a solo female journey on the PCT, highly recommended)

 You're almost there!